openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

 ![img](../images/cube-logical-plan-optimizer.png)

 ## Recommended Usage
-1. Cubes are mose useful for iceberg queries that takes huge input and produces small input
+1. Cubes are most useful for iceberg queries that takes huge input and produces small input.
 2. Query performance is best when size of the Cube is less that on the actual table on which Cube was built.
 3. Cubes need to be rebuilt if the source table is updated.